pedrofausto/ebpf_studies/README.md

         $ sudo apt install -y clang llvm golang make

 ## Compiling
 *Using the code from the cgroups directory as example for the rest of this MAKEFILE*

-You may use the Makefile to compile the source code.
+You may use the Makefile to compile the source code as simples as:
+`make`

 Also, it's possible to compile the code usgin clang, as follow: